Helldivers 2

-Helldivers 2 is a 2024 cooperative third-person shooter video game developed by Arrowhead Game Studios and published by Sony Interactive Entertainment.
-The game is the direct sequel to Helldivers (2015).
-Set in the 22nd century, the story follows the Helldivers, a force of shock troops dispatched to combat various threats to humanity and to spread managed democracy.
+Helldivers 2 is a 2024 cooperative multiplayer third-person shooter video game developed by Arrowhead Game Studios and published by Sony Interactive Entertainment.
+The sequel to Helldivers (2015), the game is set in the 22nd century and follows the Helldiver Corps of Super Earth, a division of shock troops dispatched to combat various threats to humanity and to spread managed democracy.

-Helldivers 2 was released on 8 February 2024 for PlayStation 5 and Windows.
-It was a critical and commercial success, having sold in excess of 19 million copies.
+Helldivers 2 was released on 8 February 2024 for PlayStation 5 and Windows, and on 26 August 2025 for the Xbox Series X/S. The game was a critical and commercial success, having sold over 20 million copies and grossed over $700 million in revenue.
 Considered among the best video games of 2024, it was nominated for and won a number of awards.
-On 26 August 2025, Helldivers 2 released on the Xbox Series X/S.